Recycle - Don't throw your old electrical stuff in the bin!

 What can be recycled?

 Any old electrical equipment can be recycled.
-To make life easier you’ll find the crossed out wheelie bin symbol on any product made from 2007 onwards.
-This reminds you that you need to recycle your item and not throw it in the normal waste bin.
-Look for the logo below.
+To make life easier you'll find the crossed out wheelie bin symbol on any product made from 2007 onwards.
+This reminds you that you need to recycle your item and throw it in the normal waste bin.

-You will also need to recycle all batteries that you need to throw away; including laptop, mobile phone, hearing aid, watch and any other type of battery.
-Your local council will have battery recycling and local household waste centres.
+You will also need to recycle all batteries that you need to throw away, including laptop, mobile phone, hearing aid, watch and any other type of battery.
+Your local council will have battery recycling and local household waste centers

 Find out more